 Hospitals are boring, cold places.
 Books are a wonderful escape from health problems, pain, and the general discomfort of hospitals.
-Pediatric hospitals in particular have a need for children's books to keep their pint-sized patients comfortable.
+Pediatric hospitals, in particular, need for children's books to keep their pint-sized patients comfortable.
 If you feel like being a real superhero, see if your hospital allows volunteers to read to patients.
 Kids love storytime, and even adults can appreciate a few magical chapters from Harry Potter.

 Paper Retriever is a family-operated recycling company with multiple locations across the U.S. What's neat about this company is that they run a fundraising program for local charities and organizations.
 They drop off their signature green and yellow bins, which collect people's unwanted magazines, books, catalogs, papers, and notebooks.
 Each ton of recycled waste equals money in the pockets of your local organization.

 For example, I donate all of my leftover magazines to Paper Retriever, which benefits our local public schools.

 This is a good option if your books aren't in great condition and you'd like to have them recycled for a good cause.

 Operation Paperback is a great way to give your books a new life in the hands of America's finest – our troops.
 Since 1999 this nonprofit has given 2.2 million books to troops in need for a good read.
 Operation Paperback can only accept gently used books (only the best for our troops, after all), so if your books are in decent condition, they want ‘em.
 Give a helping hand to overseas troops with the gift of a little entertainment from home.